 - Court filings: we handle all court filings and legal paperwork

-- Transfer processing: after court approval, GABC (or Pacific Life, if the transition has completed) processes the transfer
+- Transfer processing: after court approval, Pacific Life processes the transfer

 - Lump sum payment: you receive your lump sum